OurBigBook

 = My \i[asdf]

-Besides being more intuitive, this also guarantees greater format portability, in case we ever decide to support other output formats!
+Besides being more intuitive, this conversion also guarantees greater format portability, in case we ever decide to support other output formats besides HTML!

-And it also was a good start generalizing OurBigBook to multiple outputs, as this is a simple format.
+The id output format also serves as a good start generalizing OurBigBook to multiple outputs, as this is a simple format.